hliebert/course-text-analysis-in-r/Readme.md

    All code is provided as simple text files (suffix `.r`) and as Jupyter notebooks using the R kernel (suffix `.ipynb`).
 I am using Jupyter for didactic purposes only.
-You do not need to use them to follow the course.
+You do not need to use the notebooks to follow the course.

    However, if you want access to Jupyter notebooks, you need to install Anaconda (see above), or install Python and then the `jupyter` package using